hackforla/website/_projects/design-systems.md

   # must choose one of the above (closest)
 partner:
 tools:
+program-area:
-program area: Civic Tech Infrastructure
+  - Civic Tech Infrastructure
 status: Active
 # If the card should not be included on the site, change visible to "false"
 visible: true